-Geena's big break came in the early 1980s when she was a top Victoria's Secret model.
-A movie was being cast in New York City, where she lived.
+Geena's big acting break came in the early 1980s when she already was a top Victoria's Secret model.
+She has a unique story about how she transitioned from modeling to acting.

-"There was a part as Dustin's dressing roommate for someone that's going to be in their underwear a lot of times," she says.
-"So the casting director thought, 'Let's call model agencies and see if they have any models who can act.' "
+There was a part as Dustin's dressing roommate for someone that's going to be in their underwear a lot of times.
+So the casting director thought, 'Let's call model agencies and see if they have any models who can act.'

 "My good fortune at that moment was that I had been in the Victoria's Secret catalog," Davis says.
 "So they sent over the catalog with these perfectly lit, airbrushed, wind-blowing-in-your-hair photos."